Overview

 Today, we zigzag across and around the Coromandel Peninsula to Coromandel Town.

-Along the way we visit the harbour town of Whitianga, Kūaotunu – home of the 10 scoop ice cream!
-And beautiful Otama beach, before crossing over west to visit the Driving Creek Railway and experience a unique tour on New Zealand’s only mountain railway.
+Along the way we visit the harbour town of Whitianga, Kūaotunu (home of the 10 scoop ice cream!), and beautiful white, empty Otama beach.

-We then check in to our campsite here for two nights.
+We then cross the ranges over to the west and check in to our campsite where we stay for 2 nights.

 Meals Included: Breakfast, Dinner